If you’re planning a trip to Japan’s second-largest city, make sure you make the most of it with our perfect 3 days in Osaka itinerary!

 This rather lovely piece of modern architecture offers some great views of Osaka’s Kita district.

-The outdoor roof garden offers complete 360-degree views.
+The outdoor roof garden known as the Floating Garden Observatory offers complete 360-degree views.

 - Address: 1 Chome-1-87 Oyodonaka, Kita Ward, Osaka, 531-6023, Japan